Please note that every plan is subject to the Fair Usage policy

 An API call is a request to one of the APIs.
 To get some content from Contentful you would always make an API call (or several API calls, depending on your content model).

-Any request made to our Content Delivery API, Content Management API, Content Preview API or Images API counts as 1 API call.
+Any request made to our Content Delivery API, Content Management API or Content Preview API counts as 1 API call.

 We have migration tools to help you with that.
 If your existing data collection is complex, please talk to us and we'll gladly help.
 Please also note the rate limit of 600 Content Management API calls per minute.

-Your dedicated account manager will get on a call with you to guide you through the product and help you set everything up.
+Your customer success manager will get on a call with you to guide you through the product and help you set everything up.

 Standard SLA guarantees an uptime of 99.5% and 250 ms response time (on API responses with payloads < 10 Kb).
 If needed, this guarantee can be upgraded to 99.9% or higher uptime with the help of extra servers, advanced failover scenarios and increased monitoring.